sajjadGG/book-python/basics/conditional/expressions.rst

     crew = {'José', 'Max', 'Иван'}

     if 'Jan' not in crew:
-        print('You are not an astronaut')
+        print('You are not assigned to the crew')

-    # You are not an astronaut
+    # You are not assigned to the crew

 .. code-block:: python